Black Visuality in The Digital Age

 b.
 Paragraph-long reflections (30%)

 The class will be a seminar with a high expectation of participation.
 Please come to class prepared to participate actively in class discussions and discuss the assigned readings.
-The Zoom link to our class is https://harvard-dce.zoom.us/j/9148816432.
 Your attendance at each class meeting will be recorded.
 Unexcused absences will count against your participation grade.
 A separate grade that falls under “Attendance and participation” are paragraph-long reflections on each week’s readings.
-Please email your reflections to me at least an hour before each meeting time.
+Please email your reflections to me at least by midnight the night before class.

 Course Schedule